1942 Quarter Value Checker: Errors List, āDā, “S” & No Mint Mark Worth

 1942 Proof Quarter Value

 The 1942 Proof Washington Quarter stands as one of the most exceptional coins from America’s wartime era, representing the pinnacle of minting craftsmanship during World War II.
-Unlike regular circulation strikes, proof coins were specially manufactured using polished dies and planchets, creating mirror-like surfaces and razor-sharp details that showcase the artistry of the U.S. Mint.
+Unlike regular circulation strikes, proof coins were specially manufactured using polished dies and planchets, creating mirror-like surfaces and razor-sharp details.

 1942 Proof Quarter Price/Grade Chart